-Relations between the two countries Germany and Guatemala are close and friendly.
-Germany and Guatemala maintain intensive relations in the political, cultural and economic sectors as well as in development cooperation.
-Germany provides support in a number of areas, including democratic governance, environmental protection and climate change adaptation, as well as education.
-Germany and the Germans enjoy a good reputation in Guatemala, with the more than 4000 German nationals and many Guatemalans of German descent in the country still playing an important part.
+Germany and Guatemala maintain good and intensive relations in the political, cultural and economic sectors, as well as in development cooperation.
+Germany and the Germans enjoy a good reputation in Guatemala, with more than 4000 German nationals and many Guatemalans of German descent in the country still playing an important part.

 An investment protection agreement entered into force in October 2006.

 The Asociación Alejandro von Humboldt runs the German School, the German Language Institute, the German Cultural Institute and the Club Alemán.
-After 12 years of instruction, the more than 1300 students attending the German School have the option of taking the Guatemalan Bachillerato and/or the German university entrance examination (Abitur).
-German is also taught at three other (PASCH) schools.
+Students attending the German School have the option of earning the Guatemalan Bachillerato and/or the German university entrance qualification (Abitur).

 Many students are interested in studying in Germany, in part thanks to the relatively large number of Guatemalans of German descent.
 The German Academic Exchange Service (DAAD) maintains one lectorship in Guatemala.